François Deloncle: Deputy of Cochinchina

 Deloncle was elected to the Chamber of Deputies for Cochinchina on 11 May 1902.
 He replaced Charles Le Myre de Vilers.

 He was again involved in colonial and foreign affairs, and was very active in debates.
 He was a member of the Committees on Associations and Congregations, External Affairs, Protectorates and Colonies, Revision of the Civil Pensions Act of 1853 and Public Works.
 He spoke on approval of the 13 August 1902 commercial convention concerning the Dutch colonies, funding of the South Pole Scientific Expedition, protection of French interests in the Baghdad Railway Company and defense of Indochina.

 He was rapporteur for the bills to approve the 11 January 1902 agreement with Montenegro for protection of literary and artistic works, the 6 April 1904 convention with the Netherlands concerning submarine cables landing in the Netherlands Indies, the 13 February 1904 convention between France and Siam and the 15 February 1904 agreement with the Eastern Extension Australasia and China Telegraph company sale to the French Government of the cable from Saigon to Haiphong.

 Deloncle was reelected on 6 May 1906 by 1,026 votes out of 1,858.
 He was rapporteur of bills to approve the 15 February 1907 convention between the government and the Compagnie française des chemins de fer de l'Indochine et du Yu-Nan, the 23 March 1907 treaty with Siam and the 18 April 1908 convention to clarify the border between the French Congo and the German Cameroons.
 He failed to be reelected on 24 April 1910, winning only 962 votes out of 2,131.
 He left office on 31 May 1910.

 Deputy of Basses-Alpes (2)

 In a by-election of 28 April 1912 to replace Justin Perchot(fr), who had become a senator, Deloncle was elected deputy for Castellane, Basses-Alpes, in the second round of votes on 5 May 1912.
 He was a member of the Committee on External Affairs.
 He was rapporteur on a convention for the concession of the Tangier-Fez railway.
 He was involved in discussions on foreign policy, events in the East, the Balkan Wars and reestablishing official diplomatic relations with the Holy See.
 He was active in budget debates and submitted various legislative proposals.
 Deloncle did not run in the general elections of 26 April 1914 and was replaced by Jacques Stern.

-On 28 August 1920 Delconcle married Émilie Anne Renée Rousseau in Nantes.
+On 28 August 1920 Deloncle married Émilie Anne Renée Rousseau in Nantes.
 He died on 21 October 1922 in La Baule, Loire-Atlantique, aged 66.
 He was Knight of the Legion of Honour.
 Deloncle Bay on Graham Land, Antarctic, was charted by the French Antarctic Expedition of 1903–05 and named after Deloncle by Jean-Baptiste Charcot.

 Publications

-François Deloncle submitted numerous legislative proposals and reports.
+Deloncle submitted numerous legislative proposals and reports.
 A selection of these and other publications includes: